 - Salary lane movement will be based upon the above guidelines and the date the employee was hired in the District.
 Any person hired between July 1 and Dec.
 31 will receive one full year’s experience the following July 1.
 Anyone hired between Jan.
 1 and June 30 will not receive experience credit for the first months of service up to July 1.

-- The Administration may choose to promote existing classified employees to any step and/or lane on the existing salary schedule to retain qualified employees.
+- The Administration may choose to promote existing education support professionals to any step and/or lane on the existing salary schedule to retain qualified employees.
 The District Administration may make recommendations to the Superintendent for such promotions.

 - Within its discretion, the Board of Education may augment any existing salary schedule for an existing employee by a specific percentage in order to retain qualified employees of the District.